Samueltgrant/tfl_api/README.md

 The project is largely working although there are a whole load of additions that need to be added before it could be considered useful.
 The additions I'd like to slowly add are:

-- ####Effective asynchronous GET requests.

-    This is likely to speed up the processing time significantly.
-I have been using multiprocessing, which decreased the wait time by 2x but I'm not sure if this is sensible to use in a Flask server (not sure how this would affect mobile use - one to check).

-- #### CSV -> database
-    The current method of opening a CSV file is obviously really bad and I should add this to a database soon.

 - #### Database options
     Currently, the station to station look up table is based purely off a 3pm Saturday leaving time journey.
 This would not be a good estimate for other times, or when the tube is not running.
 If I created an hourly table look up for